loans.com.au - New - Variable Rate Special

 For example, someone might negotiate a chattel mortgage to include a large initial deposit, so that more can be written off as a tax deduction that year.
 Meanwhile, someone else might simply use a chattel mortgage to get a lower interest rate than mainstream lenders are offering.

 Generally, a chattel mortgage can offer a lot of benefits for someone who knows what they want, and knows what they’re doing.
-However, it is not as heavily regulated as standard car loans, so you need to be absolutely certain you understand all the terms and conditions before signing up.
+However, chattel mortgages are not as heavily regulated as standard car loans, so you need to be absolutely certain you understand all the terms and conditions before signing up.

 One of the main features of chattel mortgages, compared to something like a lease agreement, is that you become the owner of the car right away.

-With a lease, you are simply paying to use the vehicle, however with a chattel mortgage you are “buying the car yourself” but just happen to be using someone else’s money, which you obtained under a separate contract.
+With a lease, you are simply paying to use the vehicle.
+However, with a chattel mortgage you are “buying the car yourself” but just happen to be using someone else’s money, which you obtained under a separate contract.
 This has tax implications.
-Take a look at the case study below to see an illustrative example of these implications.
+Take a look at the example below to see some of these implications.

 Jim is a sole trader looking for a new ute to use entirely for his landscaping business, while he keeps driving his other old car for personal use.
 He looks into chattel mortgages and finds one that lets him: